The grant application cycle is currently closed. Please check back for additional details.

 Reports are to be submitted electronically (MS-Word or PDF).

 Scientific and educational manuscripts resulting from the ASHNR funding must first be submitted for consideration for presentation at the ASHNR Annual Meeting and for publication to the American Journal of Neuroradiology (AJNR) or Neurographics.
 Manuscripts that are not accepted for publication in the AJNR or Neurographics may then be submitted to journals of the author’s choosing.
-A pdf of each publication produced as a result of the ASHNR funded work should be sent to the Colleen Will at ASNR (email@example.com) for distribution to the ASHNR Executive Committee.
+A pdf of each publication produced as a result of the ASHNR funded work should be sent to Theresa Espinosa at ASNR (firstname.lastname@example.org) for distribution to the ASHNR Executive Committee.

 All posters, publications, and oral presentations of ASHNR-funded projects must contain appropriate acknowledgment of the Society’s support.